orbitalsqwib/tp/docs/DeveloperGuide.md

 **MSS**

-1. User enters the `add` command in the format add n/NAME p/PHONE a/ADDRESS i/INCOME [m/MEDICAL_INFO].
+1. User enters the `add` command.
 2. System validates the input.
-3. System checks for duplicate patients.
-4. System creates the new patient record.
+3. System creates the new patient record.
-5. System confirms through success message.
+4. System confirms through success message.

    Use case ends.